Yes! You can earn college credit while still in high school!

 Mayville State dual credit course costs are listed below.

 *Books and materials are not included in the tuition and fees.

 |Costs for 2020-2021||Per Credit||Per 3-credit course|

 How Do I Register?

-Complete the MSU Application for Admission if you have not previously completed one.
-Take advantage of our free application period--Mayville State Mania!--now through May 31.
-Just follow this tutorial to complete the online MSU Application for Early Entry Student Admission if you have not previously completed an application, and enter the code according to the tutorial instructions.
+Complete the MSU Application for Admission according to the instructions provided in our Early Entry/Dual Credit application tutorial.
 Next, complete the Mayville State Early Entry (Dual Credit) Enrollment Agreement and Parent Agreement.
-When completing these forms, please be sure to include the course title and course number exactly as they appear on the listing of dual credit courses found here on the 2019-2020 list of Dual Credit Classes Offered.
+When completing these forms, please be sure to include the course title and course number exactly as they appear on the listing of dual credit courses found on the 2020-2021 list of Dual Credit Classes.

 Submit the forms above to:

 Mayville State University has now partnered with the North Dakota Center for Distance Education (NDCDE) to offer courses for dual credit.
 These courses do have a firm start and end date for both first and second semester enrollments.

 As you look for continued opportunities for North Dakota’s students during the 2020-2021 school year, know that North Dakota’s Center for Distance Education (NDCDE) now offers dual credit courses for all students regardless of location.
 We are anticipating that the dual credit course offerings will continue to grow.
 For this first initial offering, there are opportunities for students to earn North Dakota college credit in the following courses;